dictu-lang/Dictu/docs/docs/strings.md

 ---

 Strings in Dictu are an immutable data type.
-This means taht once a string has been created, there is no way to modify a string directly.
+This means that once a string has been created, there is no way to modify a string directly.
 Instead, a new string is created.
 Strings are indicated with quotation marks.
 In Dictu, you can use `'single'` or `"double"` quotes.
 They are treated the same.

 ### Concatenation